 In many way, Athens is the historic capital of Europe, with a history dating from the first settlement in the Neolithic age.
 Ancient monuments abound here, including the world-famous Acropolis overlooking the city.
 As you would expect, there is also a wide choice of museums covering everything from archaeology to modern art.

 A large part of the city’s historic centre has been now converted into Europe’s largest pedestrianised zone so you can not only sight-see but also shop at over 2,500 stores or, for from the street vendors in the Plaka and Monastiraki districts.

-After a last look around Athens today, it’s time to head home as you check out of your hotel and make your way to the airport for your return flight back to London.
+After a last look around Athens today, it’s time to head home as you check out of your hotel and make your way to the airport for your return flight back to London (not included).